ayan-biswas0412/JonoGunti/README.md

 ---

+**To test my program just follow this steps .**

+* First Clone/Download this repository to your computer.

-* After Cloning the Repository Just Enter this code to the terminal (Open the terminal from inside this downloaded folder)
+* After Downloading/Cloning the Repository Just Enter this code to the terminal (Open the terminal from inside this downloaded folder)

    ```./test.sh```